AxaFrance/oidc-client/packages/context/README.md

 };
 ```

-Through the UseStore you can specify a class that can be use to store the user object.
+Through the UserStore you can specify a class that can be used to store the user object.
 This class must define :

 ```javascript
   getItem(key: string): any;